-- 25. All tenders shall be submitted electronically (save as excepted in law) and opened as soon as practicable after the time appointed for their opening in the invitation to tender. - 26.
-The Commissioner delegates to the Chief Executive and the CFO (PCC) the discretion to permit the consideration of tenders which do not comply strictly with the above rules, subject to the reasoning behind any exercise of discretion being properly recorded.
+- 25. All tenders shall be opened at one time, which shall be as soon as practicable after the time appointed for their opening in the invitation to tender. - 26.
+Only officers authorised by the Chief Executive shall be eligible to open tenders where the estimated value of the purchase exceeds the EU Threshold.